myoung8223/las/README.md

 - **Installable PWA** — add it to the home screen; launches full-screen like a native app and works offline after the first load (the pairing handshake still needs internet).
 - **Keep screen awake** — an optional toggle that stops the screen from sleeping while the app is in the foreground.
 - **Background audio** — a Media Session integration keeps audio playing when the app is minimized on Android, with a play/pause/stop control in the notification shade.
+- **Optional password** — the receiver can require a password, so only senders who enter it can connect.
+Useful in shared settings such as a classroom, to stop an unauthorized device from connecting to the display.
+- **Compact interface** — a small, single-column layout that stays out of the way.

 ---